A browsing context is an environment in which

 Let list be an empty list.

-Append the list of the descendant browsing contexts of the active document of that child browsing context to the list list.
+Extend list with the list of the descendant browsing contexts of nestedBC's active document.

 Document is said to be fully

 active when its browsing context is non-null and

 it is the active document of that browsing context, and either its browsing context is a top-level browsing context,